MenuSkip to content

 This glamorous evening of live and silent auctions, renowned authors, gourmet food, and exquisite wine will bring together more than 250 of Hugo House’s most loyal donors, patrons, and community members.

-Featuring special guest speaker Laurie Frankel, author of the highly acclaimed novel This Is How It Always Is; emcee Karen Finneyfrock; auctioneer Fred Northup, Jr.; delicious food from Herban Feast; and an auction of unique items and whimsical experiences—literary, gastronomic, and everything in between.
+Featuring special guest speaker Dr. Charles Johnson, author of the National Book Award-winning novel Middle Passage; emcee Karen Finneyfrock; auctioneer Fred Northup, Jr.; delicious food from Herban Feast; and an auction of unique items and whimsical experiences—literary, gastronomic, and everything in between.

 (3200 1st Avenue South, Seattle)